UWI-BNR/resource-hub/docs/2Data/storage.md

 # Data Storage
 This section will explain the approach to long-term storage of BNR data, including the handling of monthly extracted data releases.
-It will discuss file naming conventions, data versioning, secure storage solutions, and how the storage strategy supports reproducibility, transparency, and auditability.